PEAP (Protected Extensible Authentication Protocol)

 PEAP (protected extensible authentication protocol) is a security protocol used to better secure WiFi networks.

-How many people within your organization are tapping away on computers plugged into the walls of your headquarters?
+How many people within your organisation are tapping away on computers plugged into the walls of your headquarters?

 Chances are, some (or even) all of your company's employees work outside of the building from time to time.
 In fact, Stanford University suggests that working from home is the new normal, as more than 42 percent of people logged on remotely during the pandemic.
 And even when we're back in the office, we'll probably use laptops and phones to work.